Sir Edward Mountain, 4th Baronet

-Sir Edward Brian Stanford Mountain, 4th Baronet (born 19 March 1961) is a Scottish Conservative politician who has been a Member of the Scottish Parliament (MSP) for the Highlands and Islands region since 2016.
+Sir Edward Brian Stanford Mountain, 4th Baronet (born 19 March 1961) is a Scottish Conservative politician who served as Member of the Scottish Parliament (MSP) for the Highlands and Islands region from 2016 to 2026.

 Early life

 Mountain was commissioned into the Blues and Royals regiment of the British Army from the Royal Military Academy Sandhurst in October 1981.
 His military service took him to Uganda, Canada, Spain, Cyprus, Germany, and Egypt.
 He left in 1992 and continued to serve as a reservist for six years.

 In 1997, Mountain left the army reserve, having become a chartered surveyor.
 By 2006 he was a senior partner in a firm based in Inverness.
 The following year, he returned to farming.
 The Mountain family owns estates in Hampshire and in Strathspey.

 Political career

 In the 2011 Scottish Parliament election, Mountain stood in the Caithness, Sutherland and Ross constituency, where he finished fourth.
 At the 2015 United Kingdom general election he stood unsuccessfully in Inverness, Nairn, Badenoch and Strathspey.